hata6502/editorjs-inline/README.md

 By launching another Editor.js instance as inline element, existing block tools can be reused as inline tool.

-I recommend to use it with [editorjs-style](https://github.com/hata6502/editorjs-style).
+I recommend to use it with [editorjs-inline-template](https://github.com/hata6502/editorjs-inline-template) and [editorjs-style](https://github.com/hata6502/editorjs-style).

 ### ✨ [Demo](https://hata6502.github.io/editorjs-inline/)